 Wayne County Arts Alliance makes art more accessible to everyone with 4 displays of art in Wayne County this summer.
 There are a variety of styles and artistic genres, with something to appeal to every age group.
 Some displays are interactive, making it a fun, family activity.
 On your next visit to Ledges Hotel, set aside the time to view these public art exhibits that showcase the wealth of talent in the Pocono Mountains.
 Request a free Vacation Guide and be fully prepared for exploring the area.

 The Great Wall of Honesdale

 This project in the heart of downtown Honesdale transformed the side of a brick building into a giant canvas.
-Now in its sixth year, the display features 11’ x 17’ photographic reproductions of original artwork.
+Now in its seventh year, the display features 11’ x 17’ photographic reproductions of original artwork.
 Featured work changes annually and there are 12 different pieces in each display.
-Artists in all mediums were invited to submit work that reflected the theme, “Saturation.”
+Artists in all mediums were invited to submit work that reflected the theme, “Illusion.”
 The result is an installation of bold billboard size work representing digital collages, photography, textiles, oil on canvas and more.
 Visit The Great Wall at the intersection of Fourth St. and Main St in Honesdale.

 Artists Studio Tour

 The Artists Studio Tour makes a highly anticipated return July 15, 16 and 17.
 Visitors may take the self-guided driving tour to visit the studios of 16 local artists.
 Participants may meet the artists, get a glimpse of their work space and samples of their art, plus have the opportunity to purchases pieces to take home.
 The tour begins at The Cooperage along Main Street in Honesdale.
 From there, visitors will get to see the countryside and communities that inspire so many local artists.
 Art in a variety of mediums is showcased, from paintings and sculpture to photography, ceramics, textiles and jewelry.
 The tour is free and open to the public.